tanselbaydas/flappybird-fpga/README.md

 **How to Use**

-Create a bit file using "topdesign.vhd" and "constraintsforlab7" and file This project is made for "Digital System Design" course at Bogazici Electrical&Electronics Engineering Department in Spring 2022.
+Create a bit file using "topdesign.vhd" and "constraintsforlab7.ucf" and "Nexys3_master.ucf" files.
+With this file, you can play the game on a Nexys FPGA board.

+This project is made for "Digital System Design" course at Bogazici Electrical&Electronics Engineering Department in Spring 2022.